 It is not known when the school closed; Ruth Rootberg reckons it continued through the 1950s and possibly into the 1960s.

-‘The Alexander Foundation School – An experiment in education’ by Ruth Rootberg is the only, but most detailed and researched article on the subject.
+- ‘The Alexander Foundation School – An experiment in education’ by Ruth Rootberg is the only and most detailed and researched article on the subject.